crcn/tandem-old/packages/front-end/README.md

 MILESTONE OBJECTIVE: get to point where styles panel can be created in Tandem.

-TOMORROW (THURS):
+TOMORROW (TEUS):

-- File pane
+- ability to open file
-- Open file
+- ability to change file
-- save command
+- ability to save file

 TODO (FRI):